etiennecadicidean/dcl-starter/WALKTHROUGH.md

 engine.addEntity(eiffelTower);
 ```

+## Step 3: Use primitive shapes

-Add a primitive shape with a texture
+* Add a primitive shape with a texture
 ```js
 const bpiPlane = new Entity()